shawngraham/obsidian-student-starter-vault/0 getting started/Configuring the similar notes template.md

 Now, at the command line where you created and then activated the `obsidian` environment, we're going to install the python packages that we need:

-`$pip install -r requirements.txt`
+`$ pip install -r requirements.txt`

 When that finishes, we need to get a language model file:

-`python3 -m spacy download en`
+`$ python3 -m spacy download en`

 When that finishes, we're going to get some stopwords and a few other things with the `prep-for-similarity.py` file I created and which is in this vault.
+At the command prompt/terminal enter:

+`$ python prep-for-similarity.py`

 ## Final Step